babfrag/docker-PokemonGoBot/README.md

 ### Environment variables

-This Docker image uses the following two environment variables, that can be declared in an `env` file (see pogobot.env.example file):
+This Docker image uses the following four environment variables, that can be declared in an `env` file (see pogobot.env.example file):

 ```
 POGO_USERNAME=<google or ptc login>